spf13/cobra/shell_completions.md

 $ helm s[tab]
 search  show  status
 ```
-*Note*: Because of backwards-compatibility requirements, we were forced to have a different API to disable completion descriptions between `Zsh` and `Fish`.
+*Note*: Because of backward-compatibility requirements, we were forced to have a different API to disable completion descriptions between `zsh` and `fish`.

 ### Limitations